News

 3. Is Vietnamese coffee stronger than regular drip coffee?

-Yes, Vietnamese coffee brewed with Robusta beans is stronger than regular drip coffee.
+Yes, it brewed with Robusta beans is stronger than regular drip coffee.
 It typically has more caffeine, making it a good choice for coffee lovers seeking an extra energy boost.

 4. What are the best beans for Vietnamese coffee?